Inheritance Rights of Heirs

 Is There a Difference Between an Heir and a Beneficiary?

-Heirs are family members who are entitled to a share of a deceased relative’s estate when that individual passes without leaving a will and testament behind.
-Beneficiaries are persons who the decedent specifically named in their will or trust — these individuals do not necessarily have to be related to the deceased.
+Heirs and beneficiaries are not the same, and it’s inaccurate to use the words interchangeably.
+Heirs are typically blood-related family members who are entitled to a share of a deceased relative’s estate when that individual passes without leaving a will and testament behind.
+Beneficiaries are persons who the decedent specifically named in their will or trust — these individuals do not necessarily have to be related to the deceased, and they are often spouses or friends of the decedent.
+Probate is often a requirement for estates that do not name specific beneficiaries.
+Therefore, heirs and the deceased’s estate must usually go through the process.
+However, Inheritance Funding Company can help you get your rightful money almost immediately through inheritance advances — rather than making you wait months or years.

 Get Your Money Fast

-If you’re an heir who wants to access your inheritance fast, turn to Inheritance Funding.
-We provide cash advances for heirs that same day so you can get the money you deserve exactly when you need it.
+If you’re an heir who wants to access your inheritance fast rather than waiting several years, turn to Inheritance Funding Company for help.
+We can approve you and provide cash advances for heirs the same day, so you can get the money you deserve when you need it.